Hunter Orthopaedic Society

 MEETING & DINNER

 The Scientific congress will be held on Saturday the 19th of November.
-Afterwards, the black tie gala dinner will be hosted at Newcastle City Hall with Professor Bill Cummings and Dr Ric Charlesworth as guest speakers.
+Afterwards, the gala dinner will be hosted at Newcastle City Hall with Professor Bill Cummings and Dr Ric Charlesworth as guest speakers.

 GALA DINNER GUEST SPEAKER